For Good Health in Honor of My Mother: Motivation

 Just recently my Great Grandmother passed away.
 She reached her 90's and lived a strong healthy life.
 Now her son, my Great Uncle Bill suffers from diabetes and has fallen into a deep comma.
 I think of Bill and hope the best for him and those close to him and our family.
 I am optimistic and think of happy memories of my Uncle Bill and Great Grandmother.
 How funny Bill was and how he gave my sisters and I a dollar for every feather that we could find in the park.
 I think of the hot summers spent in Oklahoma at my Great Grandmothers house.

 Tragedies happen.
-Freeze up and continue to die or
+Freeze up and continue to die or Rise up & continue to live.

 Day One: The Beginning